-In connection with the country-by-country reporting that has been implemented by the BEPS 1 Implementation Act, concerns must be raised, as companies will face further significant administrative barriers in the future.
+Concerns are being raised in connection with the country-by-country reporting that has been implemented by the BEPS 1 Implementation Act, as companies will face further significant administrative barriers in the future.
 Finally, increased bureaucracy is to be expected due to the new disclosure obligations for cross-border tax arrangements based on BEPS Action 12 (see 9.1 Recommended Changes).